Diffusion model: OpenAI

 The DALL-E series by OpenAI are text-conditional diffusion models of images.

 The first version of DALL-E (2021) is not actually a diffusion model.
 Instead, it uses a Transformer architecture that autoregressively generates a sequence of tokens, which is then converted to an image by the decoder of a discrete VAE.
 Released with DALL-E was the CLIP classifier, which was used by DALL-E to rank generated images according to how close the image fits the text.

-GLIDE (2022-03) is a 3.5-billion diffusion model, and a small version was released publicly.
-Soon after, DALL-E 2 was released (2022-04).
+GLIDE (2022–03) is a 3.5-billion diffusion model, and a small version was released publicly.
+Soon after, DALL-E 2 was released (2022–04).
 DALL-E 2 is a 3.5-billion cascaded diffusion model that generates images from text by "inverting the CLIP image encoder", the technique which they termed "unCLIP".

 The unCLIP method contains 4 models: a CLIP image encoder, a CLIP text encoder, an image decoder, and a "prior" model (which can be a diffusion model, or an autoregressive model).
 During training, the prior model is trained to convert CLIP image encodings to CLIP text encodings.
 The image decoder is trained to convert CLIP image encodings back to images.
 During inference, a text is converted by the CLIP text encoder to a vector, then it is converted by the prior model to an image encoding, then it is converted by the image decoder to an image.

-Sora (2024-02) is a diffusion Transformer model (DiT).
+Sora (2024–02) is a diffusion Transformer model (DiT).

+Lightricks

+LTX is a family of open source artificial intelligence video foundation models developed by Lightricks, first released in November 2024.
+The latest models, LTX-2, create videos based on user prompts, conditioned on text, images, video or audio - and capable of generating audio and visual in a unified way.
+They were preceded by LTX Video, which was released in 2024 as the company's first text-to-video model.

 Stability AI

-Stable Diffusion (2022-08), released by Stability AI, consists of a denoising latent diffusion model (860 million parameters), a VAE, and a text encoder.
+Stable Diffusion (2022–08), released by Stability AI, consists of a denoising latent diffusion model (860 million parameters), a VAE, and a text encoder.
 The denoising network is a U-Net, with cross-attention blocks to allow for conditional image generation.

-Stable Diffusion 3 (2024-03) changed the latent diffusion model from the UNet to a Transformer model, and so it is a DiT.
+Stable Diffusion 3 (2024–03) changed the latent diffusion model from the UNet to a Transformer model, and so it is a DiT.
 It uses rectified flow.

-Stable Video 4D (2024-07) is a latent diffusion model for videos of 3D objects.
+Stable Video 4D (2024–07) is a latent diffusion model for videos of 3D objects.